December 19, 2024

 Many salaried positions include benefits.
 The Affordable Care Act mandates businesses with 50 or more employees help pay for health insurance for their employees that work 30 or more hours per week.
 However, employers will sidestep that by deliberately cutting your hours.
 You could regularly be kept at 29 hours per week and still not be eligible for health care.

 Additionally, the benefits that are available to hourly employees are often less robust than salaried benefit packages.
-If you are pursuing an hourly position with promised full time hours, be sure to also look at their benefits package to determine you have the health insurance coverage that you need.
+If you are pursuing an hourly position with promised full-time hours, look at their benefits package to determine you have the health insurance coverage that you need.

 4. Lower pay